reTHINK-project/dev-catalogue/README.md

 ## Catalogue Database

-If you run the Catalogue Database similar to the provided example, but without the launch arguments, it tries to connect to the Catalogue Broker on localhost:5683 by default, trying to use the catalogue_objects folder in the same directory you started the jar from.
+If you run the Catalogue Database without launch arguments, it tries to connect to the Catalogue Broker on localhost:5683 by default, trying to use the catalogue_objects folder in the same directory you started the jar from.